Claim: Microsoft's Webings and Wingdings fonts include hidden anti-Semitic and 9/11-referential messages.

 2. type "NYC" in uppercase letters

 I've heard a few people suggesting that this is a sign that Microsoft were involved in the terrorist attack.

-Origins: In the
+Origins: In the wake of the

 One of the world's best-selling computer programs contains a secret anti-Semitic message apparently urging death to Jews in New York City.

 A computer consultant discovered the diabolic message while installing Microsoft's new

 The consultant was testing a mailing-address use of the program when he noticed the letters "NYC" had been replaced by a hateful message - a skull and crossbones, the Star of David and an approving thumbs-up symbol.